simonlegrand/reflector/README.md

 Reflector
 ====================
-This program is designed to compute the shape of a reflector surface which transform a given beam of light into a specified output intensity.
+This program is designed to compute the shape of a reflector surface which transforms a given beam of light into a specified output intensity.

 Dependencies